Expeditions to Alta Verapaz to conduct reptile and amphibian surveying as part of the Xuceneb Amphibian Project!

 Our expeditions carry out surveying & monitoring research in a secluded valley a few kilometres east of Coban.
 This lower elevation makes this forest a high conservation priority as low cloud forest faces greater threats by human encroachment.

-Day 1: Leave Guatemala City by private bus after breakfast.
-We will travel into the central highlands of Coban, Guatemala on a spectacular journey through luscious forest and cactus filled dry thorn scrub.
-The journey will take approximately six hours.
-We will arrive at our study site in time for a late lunch.
+Leaving Guatemala City by private bus after breakfast, we travel into the central highlands of Alta Verapaz on a spectacular journey through luscious forest, and cactus filled dry thorn scrub!

 Where are we based?